 Individual and Family Therapist

 Heidi is a graduate from Marymount University’s Community Counseling program in 2010, where she has been practicing therapy for almost 8 years.
-She is passionate about the power of therapy and changes that can occur when both the client and therapist can be open, honest, and vulnerable with their struggles, observations, and successes.
+She has been working at Prosperity since 2017 and is passionate about the power of therapy and changes that can occur when both the client and therapist can be open, honest, and vulnerable with their struggles, observations, and successes.
 Heidi seeks to provide a supportive environment within the therapy session that can nurture vulnerability and progress.
 She has worked with a variety of populations, including young adults transitioning in life during the college experience, adults with chronic mental health issues, at-risk youth and families providing intensive in-home care, and adolescents/adults with eating disorders.
 She has provided therapy on an outpatient, residential, IOP/PHP, and intensive in-home level.

 Heidi specializes in working with eating disorders, anxiety, depression, relationships, OCD, exercise compulsion and family dynamics.
 Heidi focuses on what has “gone right” in a person’s life, versus what has “gone wrong” as a motivation for change.
 She encourages mindfulness, grounding techniques, and self-awareness for her clients in order to help them thrive.

-Heidi is DBT (Dialectical Behavioral Therapy) certified and leads many of Prosperity’s DBT groups.
+Heidi is DBT (Dialectical Behavioral Therapy) trained and leads many of Prosperity’s DBT groups.
 She brings creativity, purpose, and fun to her groups.